slachet/generative-art/notes_sec504.md

 ## Hashing in Windows

+- LANMAN Hashing: Case insensitive, up to 14 characters, encrypted with DES with a leaked key
+- NT Hashes: Case sensitive, no limit in length, encrypted

+> NTLM, NTLMv2, and Kerberos all use the NT hash.
+The LM authentication protocol uses the LM hash.

+- For domain user hashing, it can be exported to NTDS.dit, but it is encrypted with SYSTEM hive
+- For modern system, dumping hashing with meterpreter's hashdump, is not working.
+It must run inside lsass.exe process.

 ### LANMAN Hashing

 **Even if LANMAN hashing enabled on the host, by its nature, password that is equal or greater than 15 characters in length, will NOT be stored as LANMAN hashing**